-The Board Meeting Operation Office was established, as an organization comprised of five full-time staff (as of June 17, 2022) who support the Directors.
+The Board Meeting Operation Office was established, as an organization comprised of four full-time staff (as of June 20, 2023) who support the Directors.
 In order to enable the Board of Directors to appropriately exercise its supervision functions of the management, there is a system for reporting, providing information and communicating to Directors timely and appropriately, focused on the Board Meeting Operation Office.
 The necessary information and materials are provided in advance to ensure sufficient deliberation at the Board of Directors.
-The Audit & Supervisory Board Members' Office is the dedicated body to support Audit & Supervisory Board Members, comprised of four full-time staff (as of June 17, 2022).
+The Audit & Supervisory Board Members' Office is the dedicated body to support Audit & Supervisory Board Members, comprised of four full-time staff (as of June 20, 2023).
 It provides information, reporting and communicating for in-house and Outside Directors timely and appropriately.

-[Retired presidents/CEOs holding advisory positions (sodanyaku, komon, etc.)]

-Information on retired presidents/CEOs holding advisory positions (sodanyaku, komon, etc.)
+[Retired presidents/CEOs holding advisory positions (sodanyaku, komon, etc.)] Information on retired presidents/CEOs holding advisory positions (sodanyaku, komon, etc.)

-T 1 .: 1 / Employment terms Date when Name Job title/ position Responsibilities (Full/part time, with/without former role as Term F compensation, etc.) President/ CEO ended Yutaka Kase Senior Corporate Advisor External activities Part-time, with compensation March 31, 2012 June 2022 30, Yoji Sato Honorary Senior Advisor External activities Full-time, with compensation June 20, 2017 June 2022 30,
+Name Job title/ position Responsibilities Employment terms (Full/part time, with/without compensation, etc.) Date when former role as President/ CEO ended Term Yutaka Kase Senior Corporate Advisor External activities Part-time, with compensation March 31, 2012 June 30, 2023

-Number of retired presidents/CEOs holding 2 advisory positions (sodanyaku, komon, etc.)
+Number of retired presidents/CEOs holding 1 advisory positions (sodanyaku, komon, etc.)